spack/spack/lib/spack/docs/getting_started.rst

    sys	0m0.041s

-If for security concerns you cannot bootstrap ``clingo`` from pre-built binaries, you have to mark this bootstrapping method as untrusted.
+If pre-built ``clingo`` binaries cannot be used, you have to mark this bootstrapping method as untrusted.
 This makes Spack fall back to bootstrapping from sources:

 .. code-block:: console